Royals vs. Cardinals Player Props Betting Odds

-Player prop bet odds for Paul Goldschmidt, Vinnie Pasquantino and others are listed when the St. Louis Cardinals host the Kansas City Royals at Busch Stadium on Monday at 2:15 PM ET.
+Paul Goldschmidt and Vinnie Pasquantino are two of the players with prop bets available when the St. Louis Cardinals and the Kansas City Royals square off at Busch Stadium on Tuesday (first pitch at 7:45 PM ET).

 Bet on this matchup or its props with DraftKings!